-If you want to say “on” in French, most often you’ll use the word “sur”.
+Learn how to say "on" in French plus other common words with Rosetta Stone's award-winning app.
+Most often you’ll use the word “sur".
 That said, any time prepositions are involved, you need to be careful.
-In French, the word-for-word translation of an English expression that uses “on” may require an entirely different preposition, such as “à”.
+In French, the word-for-word translation of an English expression that uses “on” may require an entirely different preposition, such as “à".
 In fact, you may even need a couple prepositions to work together—e.g., “au bord de” (at/on the edge of).
-And if you’re trying to say that something is “on”, then you need to choose the correct verb, such as “allumé”.
+And if you’re trying to say that something is “on”, then you need to choose the correct verb, such as “allumé".

 To build towards conversing in French, start with the basics of common words and pronunciations.
 Then you can scale naturally towards a much more complex understanding of the French language.
 That’s why Rosetta Stone’s Dynamic Immersion® method introduces words alongside both visual and audio cues that help you learn vocabulary in the context of true-to-life conversations.
 The bite-sized lessons are grouped into units that highlight common French phrases you will need for everyday interactions, coupled with practical review that helps learners solidify their French language skills.

 Your approach to learning the French language will depend on your experience with the language and your personal goals for choosing to learn it.
 Many people are at the beginning of their language learning journey—perhaps having picked up a few common French words and phrases—and want to learn to replicate the famous French accent.
 These new French language learners may know just a small handful of words, such as baguette, mademoiselle, au revoir, and amour.
 Other people may have considerably more experience with the language—perhaps from exposure to travel or academic careers.
 These intermediate learners may want to acquire more French vocabulary and polish their French speaking skills.